-As HP is always decomposing and evolving heat, there will be a maximum size of storage tanks of a given geometry which can be filled with HP of a particular stability.
+As hydrogen peroxide is always decomposing and evolving heat, there will be a maximum size of storage tanks of a given geometry which can be filled with hydrogen peroxide of a particular stability.
 As tanks increase in size, the amount of contamination which can be tolerated before the S.A.D.T is reached gets smaller and smaller.
-There will also be a maximum temperature for the HP which can be filled into a tank of given size and shape, in surroundings at a particular temperature.
+There will also be a maximum temperature for the hydrogen peroxide which can be filled into a tank of given size and shape, in surroundings at a particular temperature.

 In practical systems, considerations of S.A.D.T. do not have any great influence on the choice of storage tank sizes.
-Standard commercial grades of HP can be stored in tanks of over 1000 tonnes capacity in the hottest climates.
+Standard commercial grades of hydrogen peroxide can be stored in tanks of over 1000 tonnes capacity in the hottest climates.